brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-11.md

 cameras flashing.
 Flushing in embarrassment, he pulled away to a more respectable distance.

-"Hey,' he greeted.
+"Hey," he greeted.
 Her laugh was in the curve of her lips as she smiled back at him.
 She was wearing civilian clothes, but still managed to look official.
 She wore a dark grey business suit with skirt and a maroon robe left open acting as a sort of jacket.
 Her shoes were black lace and